skip to main content

 4. Home and Hospital Teaching Program.

-2. HCPSS may establish an enrollment process for non-HCPSS students to apply to enroll in HCPSS supplemental digital education based on the number of available seats in published courses.
+2. HCPSS will establish an enrollment process for non-HCPSS students to apply to enroll in HCPSS in-house digital education based on the number of available seats in published courses.

-4. The HCPSS may limit enrollments for all students based on the availability of courses and qualified teachers.
+4. HCPSS may limit digital education supplemental and full-time enrollments for students based on the availability of funding, approved courses, and qualified teachers.

-5. The HCPSS will work with the Maryland State Department of Education (MSDE), HCPSS Curriculum Offices and schools to determine course needs for the following school year.
+5. The Innovative Pathways Program Office will work with HCPSS Curriculum Offices and schools to determine course needs for the following school year.

 II.
 Enrollment Requirements

-2. Fully-Online Learning – A student may enroll in up to two (2) supplemental, fully-online learning courses per single school year.
-The school will receive parent approval prior to enrollment, consistent with the HCPSS course scheduling process.
+2. A student may enroll in up to two (2) supplemental non-HCPSS (external) digital education courses per single school year.

-2. A student may exceed the registration course limit for fully-online learning courses with approval from the school administrator and the Digital Education Program Office.
+4. A student may exceed the registration course limit for digital education courses with approval from the school administrator and the Innovative Pathways Program Office.

-3. Students may enroll in a supplemental digital education course after the posted withdrawal deadline if they are able to complete the course requirements by the posted end date.
+5. Students may enroll in a supplemental non-HCPSS (external) digital education course after the posted withdrawal deadline, which may include transfer students with an existing 0.5 credit towards a 1.0 credit course, if they are able to complete the course requirements by the posted end date.

-6. Students may enroll in a digital education virtual program after the start of the academic year with administrative approval.
+6. Students may enroll in a digital education virtual program after the start of the academic year through an application process.

-7. Students enrolled in a digital education virtual program may elect to continue enrollment for the following school year or return to their designated home school.
+8. Pending program availability, students enrolled in a digital education virtual program may elect to continue their enrollment for the following school year or return to their designated home school.

 III.
 Supervision, Attendance and Participation

-1. Schools may schedule students in supplemental digital education courses at a physical school during or outside the traditional school day.
-When a supplemental digital education course is scheduled during the school day, students will be supervised by school personnel.
+1. Schools may schedule students in digital education courses at a physical school during or outside the school day.
+When a digital education course is scheduled during the school day, students must be supervised by HCPSS school-based employees.

 1. Recording the digital education student’s daily attendance.